-This article explains the different ways every blogger can protect can adopt to protect the images on their blogs to prevent people from stealing it.
+This article explains the different ways every blogger can protect can adopt to protect the images on their blogs to prevent people from stealing them.

-Generally, online images are of great importance that no one will want their website visitors to have a hold on it.
+Generally, online images are of great importance that no one will want their website visitors to have a hold on them.

 With the level of web technology in the world today, protecting your blog images may likely not be that simple.
 However, you possibly can discourage individuals wanting to make use of your image – and if they do, you will have the credit.

 If you must disable right-click, then try to limit the aggravation and use a script that disables it only on images (some scripts will stop the IE6 picture toolbar from showing).

 There will probably be occasions when individuals wish to use right-click and have their mouse over a picture.
 So I would suggest you try to modify the message to reflect it so only pictures will be affected.

 For blogs running on WordPress – disabling right-click will not be an issue at all.
 WordPress has lots of plugins in this regard.
 You will find both free and premium plugins.
 Simple go-to install new plugin and search for Right Click Disable.

 2. Mark Your Images